Key Takeaways

 Your first meeting with a financial professional should be two-way.
 You should be asking about their credentials, fees and approach.
 They should ask you about your goals, finances, plans, risk tolerance and approach to saving.

-Before the meeting, write down your financial objectives.
+Before the meeting, try writing down your financial objectives.
 Make sure to bring the list with you.
-Having clear priorities is essential and should be communicated during your interview with an advisor.
+Having clear priorities is essential for helping both of you determine during the interview process if you make sense for each other.

-The National Association of Personal Financial Advisors and FINRA recommend asking the following questions:
+The National Association of Personal Financial Advisors and FINRA recommend asking some of the following questions when meeting with an advisor.

 • How are you compensated?